cloudspace/angular_devise/README.md

 ```

 By default, `register` will POST to '/users.json'.
 The path and HTTP
-method used to login are configurable using
+method used to register are configurable using:

 ```javascript
 angular.module('myModule', ['Devise']).